Harukisatoh/i18next-scanner-fix/README.md

 }
 ```

+## Why use this forked version instead of the original one?
+One of the key reasons that I've made this fork was to solve react-i18next v8.0.0 incompatibility with this library.
+Besides that i18next-scanner haven't been updated for a while now, and despite it being the main recommended extraction tool for i18n it looks kind of abandoned.

+I have no plans to "take control" over i18next-scanner development, but I would love to join forces with Cheton Wu to fix current reported bugs.
+For now I will just use this package as a temporary replacement to the original one while react-i18next v8.0.0 is not officially supported.
+Feel free to contribute with another features or fixes if you like.

 ## Notice
 There is a major breaking change since v1.0, and the API interface and options are not compatible with v0.x.